Why Diversity Matters

 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.

-At Austin College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Austin College, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Austin College is equally balanced.

 Review Male/Female Diversity at Austin College